 On November 17, 2022, in connection with the closing of the Second Mortgage Facility Amendment, the Company incurred a term loan under the 2019 Mortgage Facility with a principal amount of \$320.0 million, with a portion of the proceeds used to repay the entire \$77.6 million principal amount of the prior term loan.
-In addition, the lenders under the 2019 Mortgage Facility committed to providing, upon the terms set forth in the Second Mortgage Facility Amendment and upon the pledging of sufficient collateral by the Company, delayed draw-term loans in an aggregate principal amount up to \$85.0 million (the "Delayed Draw Credit Facility") and revolving loans in an aggregate principal amount of \$7.0 million.
-The aggregate commitments of the lenders under the 2019 Mortgage Facility equal a total of \$500.0 million, upon satisfaction of the conditions set forth in the 2019 Mortgage Facility to, among other things: (1) replace the 2019 Mortgage Facility's LIBOR-based Eurodollar reference interest rate option with a reference interest rate option based upon one-month Term SOFR; and (2) make changes to the pricing grid for loans incurred under the 2019 Mortgage Facility, which is based on an incremental interest margin calculated based on the Company's Consolidated Total Lease Adjusted Leverage Ratio (as defined in the 2019 Mortgage Facility).
+In addition, the lenders under the 2019 Mortgage Facility committed to providing, upon the terms set forth in the Second Mortgage Facility Amendment and upon the pledging of sufficient collateral by the Company, delayed draw-term loans in an aggregate principal amount up to \$85.0 million (the "Delayed Draw Credit Facility") and revolving loans in an aggregate principal amount not to exceed \$95.0 million outstanding.
+On November 18, 2022, the Company incurred a term loan under the Delayed Draw Credit Facility with a principal amount of \$7.0 million.
+The aggregate commitments of the lenders under the 2019 Mortgage Facility equal a total of \$500.0 million, upon satisfaction of the conditions set forth in the 2019 Mortgage Facility, including the appraisal and pledging of collateral of a specified value.
+The Second Mortgage Facility Amendment also amended the 2019 Mortgage Facility to, among other things: (1) replace the 2019 Mortgage Facility's LIBOR-based Eurodollar reference interest rate option with a reference interest rate option based upon one-month Term SOFR; and (2) make changes to the pricing grid for loans incurred under the 2019 Mortgage Facility, which is based on an incremental interest margin calculated based on the Company's Consolidated Total Lease Adjusted Leverage Ratio (as defined in the 2019 Mortgage Facility).